Japanese Tsunami and the Amazing Resilience of Japanese People

 • ability to recover readily from illness, depression, adversity, or the like; buoyancy.

-In Japan when a small child finds a small coin, perhaps equal to our one cent, the parent will go with the child to the police station, or koban, where a police officer who does not consider it to be a waste of time, will laboriously fill out the required missing property forms and then studiously tell the child that, if it is not claimed after a period, the property will revert to the finder.
+In Japan when a young child finds a small coin, perhaps equal to our one cent, the parent will go with the child to the police station, or koban, where a police officer who does not consider it to be a waste of time, will laboriously fill out the required missing property forms and then studiously tell the child that, if it is not claimed after a period, the property will revert to the finder.
 In this way a deep respect for the sanctity of private property is instilled from an early age.